skyewhenever/FLIKK/README.md

 I would also like to formally announce my retirement from game development.
 Without going into detail or making this too boring, I want to say a huge thanks to every one of you, for making this possible.
 This just isn't my thing anymore, and it's for the better.

-If you want to follow along with my musical endeavours, make sure to follow @davidellabrain on Instagram.
+If you want to follow along with my musical endeavours, make sure to follow @skyewhenever on Instagram.

 I appreciate everything you guys have given me.

 Thx4evrythn,

-David-Ella Brain
+skye whenever